sc-ventures/cloudbreak-documentation/docs/trouble-cb.md

 Ambari agent logs can be found on the nodes where Ambari agent is installed in the following locations:

 `/var/log/ambari-agent/ambari-agent.log`

+>>>>This doc http://hortonworks.github.io/cloudbreak-docs/release-1.16.4/operations/#ambari-server-node mentions more HDP/Ambari logs than these mentioned above.
+It says:
+>>>>You can access Hadoop logs from the host and from the container in the /hadoopfs/fs1/logs directory.
+>>>>You can access Ambari logs from the host instance in the `/hadoopfs/fs1/logs folder.
+>>>>How are these logs different than these mentioned above?

 #### Recipe Logs